tjvantoll/articles/master-detail/article.md

 import { Component } from "@angular/core";

 @Component({
-  selector: "pk-items",
+  selector: "app-list",
   moduleId: module.id,
   template: "<h1>Pokémon</h1>"
 })
 export class PokemonListComponent { }
 ```

 This is another Angular component, much like the one you defined in `app.component.ts`.
 This component is simple, and renders a single `<h1>` tag.

 At this point you have a functional, albeit trivial, master screen.
 To see this page in action head back to your terminal or command prompt, and run the Angular CLI’s `ng serve` command.

 ```
 ng serve